Dr. Gregory Dewey Selected as the Ninth President of Albany College of Pharmacy and Health Sciences

 Albany, NY – December 3, 2013 – The Board of Trustees of Albany College of Pharmacy and Health Sciences has selected Gregory Dewey, Ph.D., to be the College’s next president.
-When he assumes his new role on July 1, 2014, Dr. Dewey will become just the eighth president in the school’s 132-year history.
+When he assumes his new role on July 1, 2014, Dr. Dewey will become just the ninth president in the school’s 132-year history.

 Dr. Dewey currently serves as Provost at the University of La Verne in California, a role he has held since 2009.
 In that capacity, he has been responsible for achieving the highest standards of academic excellence, ensuring outstanding teaching and promoting scholarly and creative activities.
 During his time at La Verne, he has overseen academic affairs, student affairs, student services, enrollment management, financial aid, and athletics for the institution.
 The University of La Verne is a comprehensive doctoral university that enrolls approximately 8,000 students over four colleges and nine regional campuses.

 Prior to joining the University of La Verne, Dr. Dewey served as Senior Vice President for Academic Affairs and the Finnigan Chair at the Keck Graduate Institute (KGI) of Applied Life Science in Claremont, CA. As a founding faculty member of this pioneering institute, he played a key role in KGI’s growth during his ten years at the school, including the development of its groundbreaking Master’s of Bioscience program.
 This program, the first professional master of science program in the country, educates scientists and engineers to be managers in the biotech, pharmaceutical, and medical device industries.